-Faced with seasonal changes (and often large temperature differences on the thermometer in 2 days!
-We don't experience +10 °C in Quebec and a -20 °It's the next day! ) and in the challenges of everyday life, maintaining good immune health is essential.
-A suitable diet and wise choices in vitamins, minerals, and other nutrients can play a key role.
+Facing seasonal changes (and often big temperature swings of over 10°C in just 2 days!
+We don’t experience that in Quebec) and a -20 °It's the next day! ) and facing everyday challenges, maintaining good immune health is essential.
+A proper diet and wise choices in vitamins, minerals, and other nutrients can play a key role.

 Here is a detailed guide to support your immunity throughout the seasons.